 Step 1: Develop your strategy

-Start by assessing the existing SOC capabilities of the organization in terms of people, processes, and technologies.
-Stick to the four major operations of SOC: monitoring, detection, response, and recovery.
-To effectively discharge the duties, the team should create a strategy that considers business objectives.
+Start by assessing the existing SOC team’s capabilities in terms of people, processes, and technologies.
+Stick to the 4 major operations of a Security Operations Center: monitoring, detection, response, and recovery.
+To effectively discharge their duties, the team should create a strategy that considers business objectives.
 For instance, identifying which systems and data are vital for sustaining operations to keep the business afloat will help determine the priorities of the SOC team as well.

 Instead of relying on a broad-function SOC solution, limiting the scope to the situation of the organization is a best practice.
-When designing your SOC, be on the lookout for scope creep to keep it scalable to meet future needs.
 A focused solution reduces the amount of time invested in implementation and achieves quick results.
 The design should include: